 FEED - Weekend Edition Sunday

-NPR's Lulu Garcia-Navarro and puzzlemaster Will Shortz play this week's puzzle with David Chapus of Rush, N.Y.
+NPR's Lulu Garcia-Navarro and puzzlemaster Will Shortz play the puzzle with Elizabeth Lampert of Scarsdale, N.Y.

 (Image credit: NPR)

 NPR's Lulu Garcia-Navarro talks to New York Times columnist and author Thomas Friedman about foreign policy, including the latest on a planned summit between North Korea and President Trump.

 During his sermon at the royal wedding, the Most Rev. Michael Bruce Curry of Chicago, the first African-American leader of the Episcopal Church, spoke about the power of selfless, sacrificial love.

 (Image credit: Owen Humphreys/AP)

 NPR's Lulu Garcia-Navarro talks to Ines San Martin, a Vatican reporter with the news site Crux, about all 34 Catholic bishops offering to resign following a massive sex abuse scandal in Chile.

 Moreno is being honored by the Ellis Honor Society for her work with immigrant communities.
 She talks to NPR's Lulu Garcia-Navarro about her career, her advocacy, and progress in the Latino community.

 Dave Zirin's new biography portrays a black liberation activist with a conservative streak, a man with an alleged history of violence against women and maybe the greatest running back in NFL history.